 We suppress the dependence on $n$ for notational simplicity.
 Our {\sl condensed ALR} is thus

-The above choice of $d_{\ell}$ and $m_{\ell}$ results in statistical and computational efficiency for the ALR and is different from the choices used in Walther~(2010) and Rufibach and Walther~(2010).
-We give an explanation for this choice in the proof of Theorem~\ref{ALRapprox}.
+The above choices of $d_{\ell}$ and $m_{\ell}$ result in statistical and computational efficiency for the ALR and differ from the choices used in Walther~(2010) and Rufibach and Walther~(2010).
+We give an explanation for this in the proof of Theorem~\ref{ALRapprox}.

-\begin{Theorem} The condensed ALR $A_{n,cond}$ is optimal for detecting signals with arbitrary spatial extent, i.e. it has asymptotic power 1 against signals $f_n$ satisfying (\ref{optcondition}).
+\begin{Theorem} The condensed ALR $A_{n,cond}$ is optimal for detecting signals with arbitrary spatial extent.
 Furthermore, $A_{n,cond}$ can be computed in $O(n \log^2\!n)$ time. \end{Theorem}